 4. Set measureable goals: traffic targets, new reader acquisition, page views per visitor, search engine rankings for specific keywords, email subscribers – among others.

 5. Is your keyword research comprehensive?
 Are your target keywords too competitive or low volume?
 Are you investing your time answering questions and developing content on topics that will get your blog found?
 Are there easier terms to target while your blog’s authority grows?

 6. Plan out a publishing schedule, but be flexible enough to make adjustments when necessary.

 7. Create time to read other publications, including your competitor’s, both for learning and leisure purposes.

 8. Learn new skills that will make you a better blogger.
 Take a look at Coursera, Khan Academy, and other similar platforms.
 Becoming involved in a new community can provide unique insights worth sharing with your audience.

 9. Is your hosting company and server up to par or are you losing visitors or productivity because of external factors?
 Invest in a reputable web host provider.

-10. Make your site faster.
+10. Make your blog faster.
 Check out the tips from Google’s PageSpeed tool and leverage a service like CloudFlare.